Bible Study Downloads & PrintablesCheat Sheets | Instant Bible Studies | Word Searchers | Adventure Packs

 After spending 40 years in hiding after murdering an Egyptian, and attempting to cover it up, Moses meets with the God of Abraham, Isaac, and Jacob.
-This is the first time that we encounter any reference to white skin in scripture:
+This is the first time that we encounter any reference to white skin within the pages of scripture:

 “And the LORD said furthermore unto him, Put now thine hand into thy bosom.
 And he put his hand into his bosom: and when he took it out, behold, his hand was leprous as snow.” – Exodus 4:6

 Leprosy turns a black person’s skin white… but it makes a white person slightly more pale.
 Here are two pictures that show the drastic differences:

 As we can see with our own eyes, one change is drastic and the other is meh… but this isn’t necessarily proof.
 However, if God wanted to make a drastic display of his power, instantly turning a black man into a white man would be huge.